Your Educentric Team

 Dr. Terry Worrell

-Former superintendent of the Asheboro City Schools, NC, where she led the district to be recognized as a top 10 school district by the NC Department of Public Instruction.
-She received the Order of the Long Leaf Pine from the Governor of North Carolina.
-She earned a doctorate in Educational Leadership from the University of North Carolina at Chapel Hill.
-She was an adjunct professor at Gardner-Webb University, High Point University, the University of North Carolina at Greensboro, and the University of the Cumberlands.
+Dr. Terry Worrell served as Superintendent of Asheboro City Schools in North Carolina, leading the district to recognition as a top 10 school district by the NC Department of Public Instruction.
+She received the Order of the Long Leaf Pine from the Governor of North Carolina — one of the state's highest civilian honors.
+Dr. Worrell earned her doctorate in Educational Leadership from the University of North Carolina at Chapel Hill and served as an adjunct professor at Gardner-Webb University, High Point University, UNC Greensboro, and the University of the Cumberlands.
+She serves Educentric as a Navigator, bringing superintendent-level experience in district improvement, instructional leadership, and building high-performing school cultures.